utkarsh-kashyap/Ask-DB/README.md

 It’s designed for:
 - Data teams who want **ad-hoc queries** without writing SQL.
 - Enterprises that need **guardrails and safety** when exposing DBs to LLMs.
-- Developers who want a **portable, schema-aware demo** (works with both OpenAI and internal company LLMs).
+- Developers who want a **portable, schema-aware demo** (works with both OpenAI and internal custom LLMs).

 ---